vgeorge/osm-for-cities/README.md

-# OSM Git History
+# OSM for Cities

-A platform for distributing current and past OpenStreetMap data extracts based on git.
+A platform for distributing OpenStreetMap data presets for cities.

 ## Requirements